Walk on Cameron Muir, Loch Lomond and Trossachs

-Firstly it is easier to park in the lay-by at Finnich Toll (about 5 minutes drive from Appletree Cottage) as there are fewer people parking up in winter to explore Finnich Glen (The Devil's Pulpit).
+Firstly it is easier to park in the lay-by at Finnich Toll (about a 5 minute drive from Appletree Cottage) as there are fewer people parking up in winter to explore Finnich Glen (The Devil's Pulpit).

 Secondly, the cattle have all been taken indoors for the winter so there is much less danger of suddenly coming across a hears of cows demanding to know what you're doing in their field.

-As we walk along we notice that the snowdrops are out in full flower (it is the 15th Feb 2019) and the whin (gorse) is starting to bloom, brought on by the recent mild weather.
+As we walk along, we notice that the snowdrops are out in full flower (it is the 15th Feb 2019) and the whin (Scottish name for gorse) is starting to bloom, brought on by the recent mild weather.